j4321/tkFileBrowser/README.rst

 * Optional keywords arguments common to each function

+    - parent: parent window

     - title: the title of the filebrowser window

     - initialdir: directory whose content is initially displayed

     - initialfile: initially selected item (just the name, not the full path)

     - filetypes list: [("name", "\*.ext1|\*.ext2|.."), ...]
       only the files of given filetype will be displayed, e.g. to allow the user to switch between displaying only PNG or JPG pictures or dispalying all files:
       filtypes=[("Pictures", "\*.png|\*.PNG|\*.jpg|\*.JPG'), ("All files", "\*")]

 * askopendirname

     Allow the user to choose a single directory.
 The absolute path of the chosen directory is returned.
 If the user cancels, an empty string is returned.

 * askopendirnames

     Allow the user to choose multiple directories.
 A tuple containing the absolute path of the chosen directories is returned.
 If the user cancels, an empty tuple is returned.

 * askopenfilename

     Allow the user to choose a single file.
 The absolute path of the chosen file is returned.
 If the user cancels, an empty string is returned.

 * askopenfilenames

     Allow the user to choose multiple files.
 A tuple containing the absolute path of the chosen files is returned.
 If the user cancels, an empty tuple is returned.

 * asksaveasfilename

     Allow the user to choose a file path.
 The file may not exist but the path to its directory does.
 If the file already exists, the user is asked to confirm its replacement.

     Additional option:
         - defaultext: extension added to filename if none is given (default is none)